Research Team

 What AI pattern detection actually looks like

-The breakthrough isn't AI being "smart."
+The value isn't AI being "smart."
 It's AI being relentless at correlation analysis across large datasets.

 None of this is revolutionary AI.
 It's straightforward correlation analysis.
 The value is that humans don't naturally do this kind of systematic self-analysis.